aeternity/ae_mdw/README.md

 ### Database Snapshot

-1. Download the one of the full backups from https://downloads.aeternity.io
+1. Download one of the full backups from https://downloads.aeternity.io
-2. Create a 'data' directory under the root repo dir and extract the backup to it.
+2. Create a 'data' directory under the root repo dir and extract the backup to it (it creates a mnesia directory).

 To start a docker container on mainnet, simply run: `docker-compose.yml up`.